-- At CEIs, immediately following the First (Pre-Ride) Inspection, each Athlete must declare to the Ground Jury which Horse (entered in his name) he will ride in the Competition. - At CEIOs and Championships, the Chefs d'Equipe must declare in writing to the Secretariat of the OCs (i) the names of the Athletes definitely starting, and (ii) the names of the Horses partnered with those Athletes, chosen from the names included on the official entry forms.
+- 845.1 At CEIs, immediately following the First (Pre-Ride) Inspection, each Athlete must declare to the Ground Jury which Horse (entered in his name) he will ride in the Competition-immediately following the First (Pre-Ride) Inspection. - 845.2 At CEIOs and Championships, the Chefs d'Equipe must declare in writing to the Secretariat of the OCs (i) the names of the Athletes definitely starting, and (ii) the names of the Horses partnered with those Athletes, chosen from the names included on the official entry forms.
 Declaration of starters by the Chef d'Equipe or his representative will take place within one to three hours after the First (Pre-Ride) Inspection of the Horses, at the discretion of the President of the Ground Jury.